Shuchih-Negi/Diabetes-Assistant-App/README.md

    If new → basic health info (age, type of diabetes, medication) is collected and stored to Mem0.

 2. **Language Auto-Detection**:
-   Each query’s language is detected (Marathi or English) and translated to English for Gemini.
+   Each query’s language is detected and translated to English for Gemini.

 3. **Personalized Context Memory**:
    Mem0 provides prior memories — personal info, symptoms, habits — which Gemini uses to generate relevant, safe, and India-specific responses.